 LESLIE: Alright.
-Colleen in Texas, you’ve got The Money Pit.
+Colleen in Texas is looking for a deck restoration product for a dock.
+You’ve got The Money Pit.
 How can we help you today?

-COLLEEN: Yes, I was wondering about a product called Restore.
+COLLEEN: Yes, I was wondering about a Restore product.
 It’s called Liquid Armor Resurfacer and I have a dock that I wanted to put it on.

 TOM: Alright.
-I’m familiar with those Restore products.
+I’m familiar with deck restoration products.
 I’ve not used them but I know what they’re supposed to do.
 One thing I would tell you is – I don’t know about the brand you mentioned.
 I would make sure it’s a brand that’s been around for a long time.
 Because we’ve seen some of those thick-paint products do more damage than good.

 I know, for example, that Rust-Oleum, which is a good brand, makes a product called Restore.
 It works on concrete and decks, as well as vertical siding.
 So I might start by taking a look at the Rust-Oleum product.
 Just make sure you stick with a name brand that’s been around a long time so that you know that you’ve got a really good product that you’re putting on the deck.

 And I would also make sure that you tested it in an area, maybe on a couple of deck boards, to make sure you’re completely happy with it before going all-in on the entire deck or dock.